-Diu is a tiny island situated on the southern tip of the Saurashtra (Kathiawad) peninsula of Gujarat.
+Diu is a tiny island situated in the southern tip of the Saurashtra (Kathiawad) peninsula of Gujarat.
 Representing a stunning blend of sun, sand and sea, the island is nothing short of a paradise complete with palm trees swaying gently in the breeze and the waves of the Arabian Sea lapping the shores.

 Over ancient and medieval times, Diu was ruled over by several kings and dynasties.
-It went on to become a Portuguese colony and remained so till the year 1961 when it became a Union Territory along with Goa.
+It went on to become a Portuguese colony and remained so till the year 1961 when it became a union territory along with Goa.
 It was separated from Goa in 1987.

 Blessed with a laid back ambience, the sun, sand and sea, Diu is fast emerging as the ultimate beach destination in India.
 Away from the madding crowds, the beaches retain their pristine quality and are a magnet for those who want to leave the cares of the world behind and bask in the glory of nature.